 “I felt honored, but surprised that I was being awarded for doing something that I love,” Wagner said.
 “I also am aware of so many people in our community who have done much to contribute to the lives of the elderly.
 I have been honored by the intimacy and honesty my clients have been willing to share with me.
 They have truly been my teachers in growing as a therapist and as a person.”

 Wagner began her career in health services in 1996, working as a therapist for a senior psychiatric facility in Visalia.
 She began working for Hospice of Santa Barbara six years later.
 Wagner holds a Bachelor’s Degree in Physical Education from UCSB, a Master’s degree in Physical Education from UCSB, and a Master’s degree in Marriage and Family Therapy from University of San Francisco.

 “Mary has spent countless hours comforting and working with those who are grieving a loved one or facing life-threatening illnesses,” said David Selberg, Hospice of Santa Barbara CEO.
 “I cannot think of a person more deserving of this recognition.
 Her kindness and warm presence have been a source of comfort to our patients who are going through difficult times.”

-Hospice of Santa Barbara provides, at no cost, professional counseling and patient care services to people who are experiencing the impact of a serious illness, or grieving the death of a loved one.
-Hospice of Santa Barbara is also present on six local high school campuses to work with children and teens who are grieving the loss of a loved one.
+Hospice of Santa Barbara provides professional counseling, support groups, and patient care services free of charge to individuals and families who are grieving the death of a loved one or experiencing the impact of a life-threatening illness.
+Hospice of Santa Barbara also provides counseling in our offices and on eleven local junior and high school campuses to children and teens who are grieving the loss of a loved one.
 For more information about Hospice of Santa Barbara, including volunteer opportunities, call (805) 563-8820 or visit www.hospiceofsantabarbara.org.